 Students on suspension are encouraged to continue enrollment at WC.
-Enrolling and paying for courses can assist in regaining the student’s eligibility.
+Enrolling and paying for courses as well as successfully completing courses can assist in regaining the student’s eligibility.
 The student must alert the Financial Aid Staff for a re-evaluation of their SAP status.
 If the student successfully regains eligible SAP status, then they will be eligible again for federal aid.

 A student who has been denied financial aid because of a failure to meet any of the SAP standards may complete an appeal form.
 An appeal form is available on the WC Financial Aid website under Forms.
+A student must also have a FAFSA on file for the term in which they are requesting the appeal.
 The student will receive notification of appeal decision within three weeks from the date the completed appeal form and documentation was submitted to the Financial Aid Office.